spaceraiders0/PyYT-MP3/README.md

 ### Windows
 This script was originally, mostly created on Windows, so I implemented functionality to install FFmpeg for you, but only to the project's directory.
 That is, if there isn't already an FFmpeg installation detected.
-This is exclusive to windows, however.
+This is exclusive to Windows, however.
 If you'd like to have it be usable globally across windows, you can use manually download, and add FFmpeg to your path from this URL: https://www.ffmpeg.org